Tropical Storm Ophelia forms off US coast; second Atlantic system likely

 A tropical storm warning is in effect for Cape Fear, North Carolina to Fenwick Island, Delaware as well as Albemarle and Pamlico Sounds, tidal Potomac south of Cobb Island and Chesapeake Bay south of North Beach.

 A storm surge warning is in effect from Beaufort Inlet, North Carolina to Chincoteague, Virginia as well as Chesapeake Bay south of Colonial Beach, Virginia,, the Neuse and Pamlico Rivers, and portions of Pamlico and Albemarle sounds.
-Some areas could 3-5 feet higher than normal.
+Some areas could 3 to 5 feet higher than normal.

-A tropical storm warning is in effect for portions of North Carolina and Virginia.
-Storm surge watches are in effect from Surf City to Beaufort Inlet, North Carolina.

 Meanwhile, the hurricane center is monitoring another system that is increasingly likely to form in the Atlantic.